 TGax editor: within TGax D3.3, modify the text as shown:

 A TDLS peer PSM service period is a period of time during which one or more individually addressed frames are transmitted between two TDLS peer STAs when at least one STA employs TDLS peer PSM.
 A TDLS peer PSM service period may be initiated during an Awake Window.
-A TDLS peer STA in power save mode may enter a doze state when it has successfully transmitted to and received from the corresponding TDLS peer STA in power save mode a QoS frame with the EOSP subfield equal to 1 , ending the TDLS peer PSM service period.
+A TDLS peer STA in power save mode may enter a doze state when it has successfully transmitted to and received from the corresponding TDLS peer STA in power save mode a QoS frame with the EOSP subfield equal to 1 or when it receives an acknowledgement to the transmission of a STA State subfield equal to 1, ending the TDLS peer PSM service period.
 A TDLS peer STA in power save mode may enter a doze state when it has successfully received from the corresponding TDLS peer STA in active mode a QoS frame with the EOSP subfield equal to 1. (#15757)

 TGax editor: within TGax D3.3, insert the following editing instruction and new subclause: